collapsed-stacks/atheism/questions/2401/what-does-exist-mean-when-we-say-god-does-not-exist.md

 - posted by: [Community](https://stackexchange.com/users/-1/-1-community) on 2011-01-26
 - score: 0

-<p>In my not so humble opinion, a thing exists if it doesn't go away when I stop believing in it.</p>
+In my not so humble opinion, a thing exists if it doesn't go away when I stop believing in it.

 ## Answer 2481